nkzw-tech/fbtee/README.md

 };
 ```

 **fbtee** uses three scripts to manage translations.
 These scripts help automate the process of collecting, creating, and compiling translations.
-Dependending on your setup you might adjust want to adjust them, which we'll cover below.
 It is recommended to add them to your `package.json`:

 ```json
 {